 - Programs under a federal, state, or local government

-- You can use a fiscal agent if your group is not incorporated.
-You can also use a fiscal agent if you are eligible to be a federally tax exempt, 501(c)3 nonprofit but do not yet have your tax exempt status.
-If you are thinking about using a fiscal agent, you must talk with Mass Cultural Council staff before you submit your application.
+- If you are thinking about using a fiscal agent, you are encouraged to talk with Mass Cultural Council staff before you submit your application.

-- Have completed at least two full years of public cultural activity in Massachusetts
+- Have completed previous public cultural activity in Massachusetts.

-- Be in compliance with state and federal regulations which bar discrimination on the basis of race, gender, religious creed, color, national origin, ancestry, disability, age, or sexual orientation, and which require accessibility for persons with disabilities.
+- Follow state and federal regulations which bar discrimination based on race, gender, religious creed, color, national origin, ancestry, disability, age, or sexual orientation, and which require accessibility for persons with disabilities.
 Specifically:

 - The project is the work of an organization, not an individual.